mohamedIbrahim18/Product-Route/README.md

-Product App
+# Product App

+## Overview
-A simple and clean Android app designed to display products fetched from an API.
-The app follows a clean architecture pattern with separate layers for domain, data, and presentation, and utilizes modern Android development practices.
+A clean and simple Android app displaying products fetched from an API.
+Built using modern Android development practices and adhering to a clean architecture pattern.

-Features
+## Features
-MVVM Architecture: Ensures separation of concerns, making the app easier to maintain and test.
-MVI Pattern: Manages state efficiently, ensuring a consistent UI.
-Clean Architecture: Follows a layered architecture approach (Domain, Data, App) to keep the business logic separate from other aspects of the app.
-Dependency Injection (DI): Utilizes DI for managing dependencies, improving modularity and testability.
-Use Cases: Encapsulate business logic to keep the codebase clean and maintainable.
-XML Layouts: Used for defining the UI, ensuring a flexible and responsive design.
+* MVVM Architecture
+* MVI Pattern
+* Clean Architecture (Domain, Data, App layers)
+* Dependency Injection
+* Use Cases
+* XML Layouts

+## Architecture
-Architecture Overview
+### Overview
-The app is structured into three main layers:
+A high-level diagram or explanation of the app's architecture (optional).

+### Domain Layer
-Domain Layer: Contains business logic and use cases.
+* Brief description of the business logic and use cases.

-Data Layer: Manages data operations, including network and database operations.
-App Layer: Handles the UI and user interactions.
-Key Components
-ViewModel: Manages UI-related data and handles user interactions.
-Repository: Acts as a mediator between data sources and the rest of the app.
-Use Cases: Encapsulate specific business logic to keep the ViewModel clean.
+### Data Layer
+* Overview of data sources (API, local storage) and data access objects.

+### App Layer
+* Explanation of the UI layer, including the role of ViewModels and repositories.

-Screenshots
+## Screenshots
-Loading Screen
 <img src="https://github.com/user-attachments/assets/b164f9ed-12db-477b-8d48-1d7205470aab" alt="loading" width="200">
-Product List
 <img src="https://github.com/user-attachments/assets/3a15c409-eef5-4ec6-8a09-12085a5c7288" alt="products" width="200">